forshaws/homebrew-oboi-dlp/README.md

 SetEnv OBOI_DLP_CAPALOGPATH /usr/local/var/log/capa.log
 ```

-Similarly the CAPA log can be set toi a custom path using something like:
+Similarly the CAPA log can be set to a custom path using something like:
 ```bash
 export OBOI_DLP_CAPALOGPATH=/var/log/capa.log
 ```